-Leslie Tayne, financial attorney and author of Life & Debt, says applying for a business credit card without an SSN can be an arduous process.
-“If you don’t have a Social Security number, you will have to fill out a great deal of paperwork and go through some bureaucracy,” she says.
+Leslie Tayne, financial attorney and author of “Life & Debt,” says applying for a business credit card without an SSN can be an arduous process.
+“If you don’t have a Social Security number, you will have to fill out a great deal of paperwork and go through some bureaucracy,” says Tayne.
 “Even after that, you may still have a difficult time finding a business card lender that will approve you for a card without a Social Security number.”

 When can you get a business card without an SSN?
-If you apply for a corporate credit card, you may not need to provide a personal guarantee—but corporate credit cards are different from small business credit cards, and a corporate card may not be the best fit for your business.
+If you apply for a corporate credit card, you may not need to provide a personal guarantee.
+But corporate credit cards are different from small business credit cards, and a corporate card may not be the best fit for your business.

 Not only that, but becoming eligible for a corporate card often requires annual revenue in the millions of dollars, as well as at least 15 or more users of the account within the organization.
-Certain business structures are also required for companies who want to become eligible for a corporate credit card, and sole proprietors and small businesses very rarely make the cut.
+Certain business structures are also required for companies who want to become eligible for a corporate credit card, and sole proprietors and small businesses rarely make the cut.

 Why would a business’s financial difficulties affect your personal credit?
 Two reasons.
 First, applying for a business credit card that requires a personal guarantee means that you’ll be personally responsible for any balances added to the card.
 This includes credit card debt that your business cannot afford to pay off in full.

 The second reason is a little more complicated.
 Businesses have credit scores just like individuals do, and in some cases lenders will report small business credit card activity to both the business credit bureaus and the personal credit bureaus.
 This means your business credit card could appear on your personal credit report.
 If you miss a payment on your business card or run up high balances during low-cash-flow months, your business credit card activity could hurt your personal credit score.

 So when you’re considering the benefits of business credit with just an EIN, one of the biggest advantages is not having to mix your personal and business finances.

 What business credit cards can you get with only an EIN?